Two-Person Guardian Deluxe Survival Kit Review

 What they got wrong with the Guardian Deluxe Survival Kit

 This survival kit includes many items to increase your functionality during a disaster or emergency.
-The one item it could definitely do without, however, is the 30 hour candle.
-While candles are important, I would swap it out immediately with tea light candles for one major reason: durability.
+The one item it could definitely do without, however, is the 30-hour candle.
+While candles are important, I would swap them out immediately with tea-light candles for one major reason: durability.
 When the kit arrived on my doorstep, the shipping box was discolored.
 When I opened up the kit, the candle fluid had leaked out and soaked some of the items, the backpack, and the shipping box.
-The backpack was fine, and did not retain the fluid.
-Some of the items had to be thrown out, even though the oil soaked notepad may have made a good fire starter.
+The backpack was fine and did not retain the fluid.
+Some of the items had to be thrown out, even though the oil-soaked notepad may have made a good fire starter.
 The candle spilled during shipping simply by having the cap fall off.
 If you order this kit, I strongly encourage you to swap the candle for a non-fluid candle, or simply select a Guardian Kit that does not include the candle since there are many different options available.
 The quality of the tools included is manageable, especially for how infrequent the use may be.
 I would suggest upgrading to better tools when you get the chance, such as a Gerber or Leatherman multi-tool if you plan on using this kit for more than occasional emergencies.

 The Verdict on the Guardian Deluxe Survival Kit

-At TruePrepper we recommend the Guardian Deluxe Survival Kit as a starter bug out bag, a stand alone disaster kit, or as a gift for someone in need of a little preparedness.
-It's versatility and functionality for the dollar makes it a great kit to get by during disasters and emergencies.
+At TruePrepper we recommend the Guardian Deluxe Survival Kit as a starter bug out bag, a stand-alone disaster kit, or as a gift for someone in need of a little preparedness.
+Its versatility and functionality for the dollar make it a great kit to get by during disasters and emergencies.
 Further down the road, you may want to consider upgrading individual items with better durability and less compromising quality.

 Where to buy the Guardian Deluxe Survival Kit